mnr/writing-wip/dimensions_living_book/Bingo.md

 You might think I am kidding about bingo caller certification.
 I am not.
 Depending on location, you may be required to take a class, pass a test, and/or annually renew your license.
 Search the internet for *bingo certification* for details.
 :::

 To start, the caller draws one ball from a bucket of 75 and announces the letter/number combination ("G-48.
-That's GEE...FOUR...EIGHT), then---and this is important---places that ball in a master matrix.
+That's GEE...FOUR...EIGHT), then—and this is important—places that ball in a master matrix.
 With the ball safely in place, the caller repeats the process.
 The matrix is an easy way to confirm which numbers have been called.
 Which is important when someone calls...

 **BINGO!**